No Hassle: Capital One Cash Rewards Card

 First, the fees.
 Or lack thereof.

-Capital One does not charge conversion fees for credit card purchases made overseas.
-Compare this to many other cards, like the Chase Freedom card which charges 2.7% conversion fees, or an American Express which charges 3%.
-Even my USAA debit card (which has very low fees because it serves military families) charges a 1% conversion fee.
+Capital One does not charge conversion (foreign transaction) fees for credit card purchases made overseas.
+Compare this to many other cards that can charge up to 3%.
 So if, for instance, you take one international trip a year and spend $3,000, you would pay just under $100 in conversion fees with most major credit cards.
-But, with the Capital One No Hassle Rewards card, you don’t pay a dime in foreign transaction fees.
+But, with the Capital One No Hassle Rewards card, you don't pay a dime in foreign transaction fees.

 No Annual Fee

-Unlike the Chase Sapphire Preferred card (or other cards that also offer no conversion fees), the Capital One card has no annual fee.
+Unlike other cards that also offer no conversion fees, the Capital One card has no annual fee.

 Visa Signature Program